ryanrolds/club/README.md

 For extra debugging information use `make run-debug`

-Open http://localhost:3000 in your browser.
+Open http://localhost:3000 for React Client and http://localhost:3001 for prototype.